ph142-ucb/fa25/errata.md

 #### Q12.c:

-Solution: The null value $\mu_0 = 4$ is _not_ contained in the 95% confidence interval (6.5, 7.0), so we have evidence to reject the null $H_0$.
+Solution: The null value mu_0 = 4 is _not_ contained in the 95% confidence interval (6.5, 7.0), so we have evidence to reject the null hypothesis.
 The true mean counseling time is likely greater than 4 minutes.

 ## Final Exam